EpiphanySoft/watchable/README.md

     watchable1.relayEvents(watchable2, [ 'foo', 'bar' ]);
 ```

-When `options` is an array, it is understood as an array of event names to relay.
-In this
-case, only these events will be relayed.

-The `options` argument can be an object whose keys are event names.
+The `options` object form accepts an object whose keys are event names.
 The following is
-equivalent to the array form above:
+equivalent to the above:

 ```javascript
     watchable1.relayEvents(watchable2, {